18 of the Best Thrillers to Read Right Now

 The genre-defying thriller in which an underdog becomes a superhero

 Robin, one of the two main characters in Tigerman (Knopf), is a street-smart kid whose unique vocabulary comes from comic books and computer games.
 For example, he describes his favorite superheroes as “full of win.”
 The novel takes place on the fictitious island of Mancreu, a former British colony slated for destruction.
 Bone-tired British Army Sergeant Lester Ferris has been brought in to get some R & R while serving as Mancreu’s nominal overseer.
 The island’s chaos has attracted scores of criminals, and Ferris tries to maintain some order and decency—not because he has to but because he wants to—with Robin’s help.
 It’s one of those thriller novels that’s an adventurous romp which, like hero Ferris, at its core contains a bit of longing.
 But rest assured, Tigerman is full of win.
+These are the greatest thriller books of 2019.

 The coming-of-age thriller based on bizarre real events